epicodus-curriculum/react-full-stack/1b_further_exploration_react_native_old.md

 In 2015, Facebook created React Native, an open source version of React meant for mobile development.
 This allowed developers to build truly cross-platform applications with JavaScript. iOS and Android apps for Facebook, Instagram, Skype, [and more](https://facebook.github.io/react-native/showcase.html) are built with React Native.
 Many companies that already use React for websites often opt to use React Native for their mobile apps because there is enough similarity between the two libraries to share code.

 This lesson will provide a quick introduction to the basics of React Native, including how it differs from React.
-If you wish, you may want to consider using React Native for your capstone project later in the curriculum — and you are also welcome to add a React Native front end to your project in this course section.
+If you wish, you may use React Native for your capstone project — and you are also welcome to add a React Native front end to your project in this course section.

 ### React vs. React Native